imor/mini-lsm/mini-lsm-book/src/week2-03-tiered.md

 src/lsm_storage.rs
 ```

-As tiered compaction does not use the L0 level of the LSM state, you should directly flush your memtables to a new tier instead of as an L0 SST.
-You can use `self.compaction_controller.flush_to_l0()` to know whether to flush to L0.
-You may use the first output SST id as the level/tier id for your new sorted run.
+As tiered compaction does not use the L0 level of the LSM state, you should directly flush your memtables to a new tier instead of flushing as an L0 SST.
+You can use `self.compaction_controller.flush_to_l0()` to determine whether to flush to L0.
+You may use the first output SST ID as the level/tier ID for your new sorted run.
 You will also need to modify your compaction process to construct merge iterators for tiered compaction jobs.

 ## Related Readings